k9mail/k9mail.app/download.md

 K-9 Mail is also available from the F-Droid Repository -- a catalog of FOSS (Free and Open Source Software) applications for the Android platform.

-There, K-9 Mail comes in two flavors.
-One is the official version created by the K-9 team.
-The other one is build from source by the F-Droid team.

 * [Official K-9 Mail on F-Droid](https://f-droid.org/repository/browse/?fdid=com.fsck.k9)
-* [F-Droid's build of K-9 Mail](https://f-droid.org/repository/browse/?fdid=org.fdroid.k9) (can be installed parallel to the official version)

 ## Google Code